cycle/docs/advanced/column-wrappers.md

 ```

 > Please note that, `typecast` method will receive raw value content and database it's associated with.
 Make sure to implement `__toString`
 method on your wrapper to store it in database.
+See below how to use custom serialization strategy.

 ## Assign to entity
 To assign column wrapper to entity use column option `typecast`, you can specify typecast as function name, method name (:: separater) or